 We’ve all been there.
 At the bookstore looking for a book to read.

-This excerpt form Norwegian Wood by Haruki Murakami perfectly encapsulates a core truth about reading.
+This excerpt from Norwegian Wood by Haruki Murakami perfectly encapsulates a core truth about reading.

 And so we became friends.
 This happened in October.